tclssg/tclssg/README.md

 Tclssg is known to run on Linux, FreeBSD, OpenBSD, OS X and Windows XP/7/8.x.

 To use it you will need Tcl 8.5 or newer and Tcllib installed.
 You will also need a Markdown processor to turn Markdown into HTML.
-The default Markdown processor shipped with Tclssg is [Markdown 1.0.1](http://daringfireball.net/projects/markdown/), which requires Perl 5.
+The default Markdown processor shipped with Tclssg is [Markdown 1.0.1](http://daringfireball.net/projects/markdown/), which requires Perl 5.6 or newer.

-To install Tcl and Tcllib on Debian/Ubuntu run the following command:
+To install Tcl and Tcllib on **Debian/Ubuntu** run the following command:

     sudo apt-get install tcl tcllib

-On Fedora/RHEL/CentOS:
+On **Fedora/RHEL/CentOS**:

     su -
     yum install tcl tcllib

-On Windows the easiest option is to install ActiveTcl and ActivePerl from [ActiveState](http://activestate.com/).
-The copy of Tcl that comes with [Git for Windows](http://msysgit.github.io/) doesn't ship with Tcllib and won't run Tclssg out of the box.
+On **Windows** the easiest option is to install ActiveTcl and ActivePerl from [ActiveState](http://activestate.com/).
+The copy of Tcl that comes with [Git for Windows](http://msysgit.github.io/) doesn't ship with Tcllib, so it won't run Tclssg out of the box.

 Once you have the requirements installed clone this repository, `cd` into it then run